acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

 RGBA Value
 rgba(red, green, blue, alpha)

-It values are an extension of RGB color values with an alpha channel ñ which specifies the opacity for a color.
+It values are an extension of RGB color values with an alpha channel ‚Äì which specifies the opacity for a color.

 example:
 rgba(255, 99, 71, 0.4)